Find Grad Schools

 6 Yearly Graduations

 Missouri State University - Springfield is the 19th most popular school in the nation for students seeking a graduate certificate in homeland security.
 Roughly 23,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $7,196 per year, while in-state graduate students, on average, pay $5,760 per year.
-During the 2020-2021 academic year, 6 people received their graduate certificate in homeland security from Missouri State.
-About 17% of this group were women, and 17% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $7,476 per year, while in-state graduate students, on average, pay $5,994 per year.
+During the most recent year for which we have data, 6 people received their graduate certificate in homeland security from Missouri State.

 Below are some popular majors that are similar to homeland security that offer graduate certificates.